Canada joins countries in real-time AstraZeneca COVID vaccine review

 Called AZD1222 or ChAdOx1 nCoV-19, the AstraZeneca vaccine is seen as leading the race to inoculate people against COVID-19.
 Other vaccine hopefuls in advanced stages include those from Pfizer, Moderna and Sinovac.

-Reporting by Steve Scherer in Ottawa; additional reporting by Pushkala Aripaka in Bengaluru and Alistair Smout in London; Writing by Josephine Mason in London; Editing by Chizu Nomiyama, Mark Potter and Alexander Smith
+Reporting by Steve Scherer in Ottawa; additional reporting by Pushkala Aripaka in Bengaluru and Alistair Smout in London; Writing by Josephine Mason in London; Editing by Mark Potter, Alexander Smith and Louise Heavens

 Our Standards: The Thomson Reuters Trust Principles.